Our Fight for Racial and Social Justice

 Cooley Stands With Asian Pacific Islander Community

-Cooley has signed on as an ally to the Stand With Asian Americans pledge launched by Asian American business leaders across the US to fight violence against the Asian Pacific Islander community amid an increase in hate crimes.
-Additionally, Cooley has signed on to Stand Against Hate, an initiative launched by the National Asian Pacific American Bar Association and six other national bar associations denouncing the surge in anti-Asian hate, violence and racism related to the COVID-19 pandemic.
+Cooley signed on as an ally to the Stand With Asian Americans pledge launched by Asian American business leaders across the US to fight violence against the API community amid an increase in hate crimes.
+Cooley also signed on to Stand Against Hate, an initiative launched by the National Asian Pacific American Bar Association and six other national bar associations denouncing the surge in anti-Asian hate, violence and racism related to the COVID-19 pandemic.

 Cooley Joins Effort to Honor Kings’ Legacy in Boston

-Cooley committed $250,000 to King Boston, a privately funded initiative in Boston working to honor the legacy of Dr. Martin Luther King Jr. and Coretta Scott King and to address economic and racial inequities in the city.
+Cooley committed $250,000 to King Boston, a privately funded initiative in Boston working to honor the legacy of Dr. Martin Luther King Jr. and Coretta Scott King while addressing economic and racial inequities in the city.

 Cooley Joins ACLU Campaign + Antiracism Alliance to Combat Systemic Racism